azagaya/laigter-docs/docs/source/HowTo/normal-map-generation.rst

 =====================

 Laigter aims to be a simple normal map generator.
-To tweak the normal map you only to play arround with the sliders until you get the desired result.
+To tweak the normal map you only to play around with the sliders until you get the desired result.
 In this section what each of those sliders do will be explained.

 Al the controls that affect the normal map generation are grouped under the **Normal**